 - Microbiology one course with laboratory (BIOL 286)

 - Statistics, one course (MATH 251 or STQM 260 or PSYC 210)

 - English/Composition, one year (ENGL 150, ENGL 250)

-- Humanities/Cultural Enrichment, 9 semester hours.
+- Humanities/Cultural Enrichment, 9 semester hours (no more than five semester hours can be in music, studio arts or theater activities).
+Choose three cultural enrichment courses, with at least one course at the 200-level or higher.
 (Humanities includes: Cultural Enrichment , Art, Drama, Foreign Language, History, Literature, Music, Philosophy, and Theology)

 - Behavioral Science/Social Awareness, 6 semester hours in addition to the general psychology course above.
-(Behavioral Sciences include: Anthropology, Economics, Geography, Political Science, Psychology, Social Science, and Sociology)
+Choose two social awareness courses, in at least two different subject areas.
+One of the courses must be at the 200-level or higher.
+(Behavioral Sciences include: Anthropology, Economics, Geography, Political Science, Psychology, Social Science, Sociology)

 - Those lacking a bachelor's degree may choose to complete the B.S. in Vision Science degree by successfully completing the first year of the OD curriculum at MCO.
-In addition to the general pre-optometry admission requirements listed above, students seeking the BSVS are also required to complete an Advanced English / Writing course (ENGL 321) as well as a Speech course (COMM 121) and a 200 level or higher course as a part of the required semester hours in each of Humanities/Cultural Enrichment and Behavioral Science.
+In addition to the general pre-optometry admission requirements listed above, students seeking the BSVS are also required to complete an Advanced English / Writing course (ENGL 321) as well as a Speech course (COMM 121).

 Process for the Early Admissions Program